PatriikPlays/shittier.dl/README.md

 | Link         | A a long URL to access a private file without authentication | `https://i.example.com/access/da312845-3ce1-4bbf-93ae-b6c6ab0a3306` |
 | Redirect     | A short URL that redirects to a long URL                     | `https://i.example.com/redirectMe`                                  |

+## Changing password

+After changing the access password, **you must also regenerate the JWT secret** to invalidate already logged in sessions!

 ## Todo

 - Index files in db
+- Move everything to zod
+- Setup wizard

 [shitty.dl]: https://github.com/tmpim/shitty.dl